Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 So how old was your daughter when you first began to notice that the curriculum she was being taught in school was deviating from your values?

-Well I'm not sure about that absolutely.
+Well, I'm not sure about that, absolutely.

-I mean, my daughter certainly has disagreements with me, and we have uh some pretty pretty good arguments about that stuff, and I've learned some stuff and she's learned some stuff.
+I mean, my daughter certainly has disagreements with me, and we have some pretty good arguments about that stuff.

 Okay.

-In the single digits, early teens, uh what sort of stuff was she being taught?
+What sort of stuff was she being taught?

 So did you lose track of how your daughter was being indoctrinated?